 (viii) Where lighting is required, dual lighting mode (red at night/strobe during the day) shall be allowed.

 (b) Commercial districts.
-Communication antennas shall be allowed as a permitted use in all commercial district, except for planned development commercial which shall be a conditional use, provided the following requirements are met:
+Communication antennas shall be allowed as a limited use in all commercial districts, including the Historic Commercial (HC)District provided the following requirements are met:

 (i) Communication antennas may be located on existing buildings, poles, communication towers or other existing support structures, provided that no more than six (6) users are located on the existing building, pole, communication tower or other existing support structure.
-More than six (6) users co-locating on an existing building, pole, communication tower or other existing support structure shall be a conditional use as provided for in Section 23.27[10].
+More than six (6) users co-locating on an existing building, pole, communication tower or other existing support structure shall be a conditional use and shall be subject to Section 23.08.01[10].
 Antennas shall not project more than twenty (20) feet above the roofline, parapet, or top of the structure.
 (Amended October 22, 2001, ZA01-10-01)

 (ii) Communication antennas shall not project more than twenty (20) feet above the roof line, parapet or top of the structure.